hrocco25/movies/README.md

 ## Questions to keep in mind

 - What design patterns did you use?
-    - I used a function for axios that would change where the url would go depending on state.
+    - I used a function for axios that would change where the URL would go depending on state.
 - How would you test your application?
-    - I tested my app with Jest by adding test files to check for certain criteria to be on certain page.
+    - I tested my app with Jest by adding test files to check for certain criteria to be on a certain page.
 Also, I tested the app on several browsers and had users test the site.
 - How do you manage/store application state?
     - I managed state in app.js and and search.js.
 I did this because that is where I did my axios call.
 I updated state with functions depending on what the user clicked on the app.
 I passed down props to certain components with state information as well.
 - What ways could you structure the code to make it easy to understand maintain?
     - I could remove the axios call and state from search.js.
-This would make it easier to maintain in the future and understand how the app works if another engineering came to look at the code.
+This would make it easier to maintain in the future and improve the level of readability for another engineer.
 - What other considerations and tradeoffs did you make when building the application?
     - I focused more on getting the app to work the way I wanted versus spending time on the design and layout of the app.
 I plan to add more styling to the app in the future.